jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 split the business into each business capability of the company, all of which has its own Microservice.

-This splitting up into Microservices enables ecah business capability to rollout features as fast as the want together with the development team that maintains the Microservice.
+This splitting up into Microservices enables each business capability to rollout features as fast as they want together with the development team that maintains the Microservice.
 This also introduces flexibility in choosing which technology the team could adopt for the task at hand.